Soft Chocolate Swiss Roll Cake (No Cracks!)

 Chocolate Swiss Roll

-• Add the egg yolks, remaining 1/3 cup (70g) sugar and vanilla extract to a separate large bowl and whip on high speed for 5 minutes until it becomes thick and pale.
-Add half of the egg white mixture to the egg yolk mixture and use a spatula to gently fold through until almost completely combined.
+• Fold meringue through egg yolks – Add half of the egg white mixture to the egg yolk mixture and use a spatula to gently fold through until almost completely combined.
 Add the remaining egg white mixture and repeat until mixture is uniform.

-• Add the batter to the prepare baking tray and use a spatula to gently spread the mixture as evenly as you can.
-Bake for 10 minutes.
-Take out of the oven and gently run a knife around the side of the tray to help loosen the cake.
+• To take out of the baking tray – Take out of the oven and gently run a knife around the side of the tray to help loosen the cake.
 Dust with about 2 tbsp of cocoa powder.
 Place a large piece of baking paper over the cake followed by a large chopping board.
 Flip the cake over onto the chopping board and take the baking tray away.
 Peel the baking paper away from the bottom of the cake.
-Tightly roll the cake starting from the narrow end.
-You will have baking paper rolled up with the cake.
-This is going to help stop the cake from sticking onto itself as it cools.
-Allow to cool completely at room temperature.

 Chantilly Cream